brianritchie1312/icat.ansible/README.md

 * Allow selenium to rerun even if port is used (eg. autokill ps using port or auto select new port)
 * Add support for other browsers
 * Replace time delays in selenium with appropriate wait_until()
+* Complete topcat_test script
+* Swap Root/Non-Root users for Data/NoData/Admin

 Changelog
 ---------

+#### 14/12/17
+* Major restructure of topcat_test.py (selenium script).
+It's much longer but is also more organised and easier to read.
+* Corrected lucene IP
+* Added extra arguments to topcat_test.py
+* Split Root and Non-Root users into Data User, No Data User and Admin User in selenium script (TODO do same for ansible)

 #### 11/12/17
 * Travis now fails if 'Failed' is found in selenium output